Yvonne Mary Adams

 - Adjunctive treamtents for cerebral malaria

-- Blood outgrowth endothelial cells as model for host-parasite interactions
+- Blood outgrowth endothelial cells

 - Fluidic models of the microvasculature

-- Lyme neuroborreliosis and the BBB
+- Lyme neuroborreliosis and the neural barriers (BBB and B-CSFB)

 - Novel transport mechanisms to deliver drugs across the BBB